jeffmaine240/public_api/README.md

 This will start the app at http://127.0.0.1:8000 (default).
 The --reload flag ensures the server reloads automatically when you make changes to the code.

 ### Testing Locally
-Once the server is running, open your browser and visit:
+Once the server is running, open your browser and visit through a GET request:

     http://127.0.0.1:8000/api/v1/public/

-You should receive the following JSON response:
+You should receive the following JSON response and response status of (200 ok):

     {
         "email": "oyeniyij43@gmail.com",